Skip to the content.

 1. Returns the part of the string between start and end (not including end).

-2. Negative arguments are (unlike slice) not supported, they are treated as 0.
+2. Negative arguments are NOT supported, they are treated as 0.

 3. This is almost the same as slice, but it allows start to be greater than end (in this case it simply swaps start and end values).